laminas/laminas-filter/docs/book/standard-filters.md

 ### Localized Booleans

-As mentioned previously, `Zend\Filter\Boolean` can also recognise localized "yes" and "no" strings.
+As mentioned previously, `Zend\Filter\Boolean` can also recognize localized "yes" and "no" strings.
 This means that you can ask your customer in a form for "yes" or "no" within his native language and `Zend\Filter\Boolean` will convert the response to the appropriate boolean value.

 To set the translation and the corresponding value, you can use the `translations` option or the method `setTranslations`.
+The translations must be set for any values you wish to map to boolean values.

 ```php
 $filter = new Zend\Filter\Boolean([